 In November 2018, the Group entered into collaboration agreements with Tracon, under which both parties agreed to co-develop the Group's proprietary CD73 antibody, TJD5 (the "TJD5 Agreement") and co-develop up to five BsAbs (the "BsAbs Agreement").
-The Group recorded US\$3.4 million (equivalent to approximately RMB24.3 million) of research and development costs in the interim condensed consolidated statement of comprehensive loss for the nine months ended September 30, 2019.
+As of June 30, 2019, the Group has recorded US\$0.6 million (equivalent to RMB4.4 million) of research and development costs in the interim condensed consolidated statements of comprehensive loss.